epicchainlabs/EpicChain.Cryptography.BLS12_381.Native/README.md

 ### 2. Building the Library

+With the repository cloned, the next step is to build the library.
+This process compiles the source code into an executable format:

-1. Navigate to the cloned directory.
+1. **Navigate to the Cloned Directory**: Ensure you are in the directory where you cloned the repository.
-2. Build the library using Cargo:
+2. **Build the Library Using Cargo**:
     ```sh
     cargo build --release
     ```

-The compiled library will be located in the `target/release` directory.
+   After executing this command, the compiled library will be available in the `target/release` directory.
+This binary is now ready for integration into your projects.

 ### 3. Integration

+Integrating the library into your project depends on the language you're using.
+Below are instructions for Rust projects as well as guidance for other languages.

-#### Rust Projects
+#### Integration with Rust Projects

-1. Add `EpicChain.Cryptography.BLS12_381.Native` as a dependency in your `Cargo.toml`:
+1. **Add Dependency**: Include `EpicChain.Cryptography.BLS12_381.Native` as a dependency in your `Cargo.toml` file:
     ```toml
     [dependencies]
     epicchain-cryptography-bls12_381-native = { path = "../path_to_your_cloned_repo" }
     ```

-2. Use the library in your project:
+2. **Utilize the Library**: Import and use the library in your Rust project:
     ```rust
     extern crate epicchain_cryptography_bls12_381_native;